Dennis-Shih/Requirements/Specification.md

 System overrides existing file if the actor demands it, or does not if the actor does not wish to override.

+**Use Case Name:** Make a copy

+**Date:** 4/7/2021
+## Summary
+The actor wants to create a duplicate of a task
+## Actors
+A person or bot
+## Preconditions
+* The task must have unsaved progress or changes
+* User must be logged in
+* User must have the task open
+## Triggers
+* Actor selects a 'Make a copy' button
+## Primary Sequence
+1. System creates a copy of the selected task under a name that indicates that it is a copy.

+## Primary Postconditions
+A file whose contents are identical to the original must have been created in the same location.

+## Alternate Sequences
+2. The name entered is already being used by another task.
+   a.
+The system asks if the user wants to overwrite the existing file.
+   b.
+File is overwritten if the user confirms, otherwise does nothing.

+**Use Case Name:** Invite collaborators

+**Date:** 4/7/2021
+## Summary
+The actor wants to allow other users to work on a task.
+## Actors
+* The person or bot doing the inviting
+* The users being invited
+## Preconditions
+* The collaborators must not already be able to work on the file
+## Triggers
+* Actor selects a button to invite users to the task
+## Primary Sequence
+1. System gives the invited users access to the task.

+## Primary Postconditions
+Invited users should be able to work on the task.

 ## Non-functional Requirements